jairejustin/Flowchart-Maker/README.md

 * **Node Creation and Manipulation**
   * Drag and resize nodes
-  * Edit node content by double-clicking
+  * Select nodes to apply styling and edit content
-  * Select nodes to apply styling
+  * Create nodes with shape options
 * **Canvas Interaction**
   * Pan by dragging the background
   * Zoom using the scroll wheel or on-screen controls
 * **Edges**
   * Connect nodes with directed edges
-  * Edges automatically update when nodes move
+  * Connected edges automatically update when nodes move
   * Optional labels for edges

 ### Styling